Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

-One of the simplest filters is the hat function $\varphi_{\rm hat}(x) = 1-|x|$, where~\eqref{fejer_sum} corresponds to the classical Ces\`{a}ro summation of Fourier series.
-With this choice of $\varphi$, $\nu_{g,N}(\theta)$ is the convolution of $\nu_g$ with the famous Fej\`{e}r kernel, i.e., \smash{$F_{N}(\theta)=\sum_{n=-N}^N(1-{|n|}/{N})e^{in\theta}$}.
+which represents our smoothed approximation as a convolution with a smoothing kernel.
+One of the simplest filters is the hat function $\varphi_{\rm hat}(x) = 1-|x|$, for which~\eqref{fejer_sum} corresponds to the classical Ces\`{a}ro summation of Fourier series and~\eqref{rev_added_conv_kernel} is the convolution of $\nu_g$ with the Fej\`{e}r kernel, i.e., \smash{$F_{N}(\theta)=\sum_{n=-N}^N(1-{|n|}/{N})e^{in\theta}$}.
 From this viewpoint, the fact that $\nu_{g,N}$ weakly converges to $\nu_g$ is immediate from Parseval's formula~\cite[Section 1.7]{katznelson2004introduction}.
-In particular, for any Lipschitz continuous test function $\phi$ with Lipschitz constant $L$, we have
+In particular, for any Lipschitz continuous test function $\phi$ with Lipschitz constant $L$,

+where we use the fact that $F_N$ is nonnegative and integrates to one.
+Using Fubini's theorem, we can write